edison914/Ab-Clone-Express/README.md

     }
     ```

-### Get all Reviews by a Spot's id
+### Get all Reviews by a Spot's id - done

-Returns all the reviews that belong to a spot specified by id.
+Returns all the reviews that belong to a spot specified by id. - done

 * Require Authentication: false
 * Request